Descanonge/filefinder/docs/source/usage.rst

     :no-index:

     :param Finder finder: The finder object.
     :param FileMatch filematch: The matches associated to this filename.
+See :ref:`retrieve-information` for details.
     :param ~typing.Any kwargs: Additional keywords passed to the filter.

     :returns: True if the file is to be kept, False otherwise.